W3ndige/rootnetsec.github.io/_posts/2019-02-26-vulnhub-rootthis.md

 $
 ```

-Onto the antoher enumartion part!
-First thing I've found was note in `user` home directory.
+And we're in the system.
+IN this part of enumaration, we have to find a way to escalate our privilages.
+During usual file reconnaissance, I've noticed a file in `/home/user/` directory.

 ```text
 $ cd /home